Fall 2022 Courses

 This course will consolidate students’ knowledge of Ancient Greek grammar and syntax, as well as introducing them to Attic literature through two of its most brilliant and influential authors, Plato and Euripides.
 This course is suitable for students who have taken two semesters of Ancient Greek at the college level, or have permission of the instructor.
 Satisfies COL language requirement.

-CLSG 238 Greek Prose Style (Alexander Sens)
+CLSG 238 Greek Comedy (Alexander Sens)